-Heard the one about the Jewish entertainer from London who dressed up as a hillbilly and regaled an American far-right rally with a hate anthem?
+Heard the one about the Jewish entertainer from north London who dressed up as a hillbilly and regaled an American far-right rally with a hate anthem?

 Sacha Baron Cohen’s antics in Borat Subsequent Moviefilm also saw his fictitious Kazakh reporter Borat Sagdiyev don a fat suit and Donald Trump mask, sling Bulgarian co-star Maria Bakalova over his shoulder and publicly offer his “daughter” to former vice president Mike Pence.

 The award-winning British actor and satirist knew the risks involved.
 The Pence prank resulted in Baron Cohen being escorted from the indoor venue where the politician was addressing a Republican rally.